timoxd7/FastRCReader/README.md

     stopChannel(uint8_t Channel);

-To define the ports you want to use, have a look in the FastRCReader.h In the FastRCReader.h, use one of the following definitions (also described in there):
+To define the ports you want to use, have a look in the FastRCReader.h.
+In the FastRCReader.h, use one of the following definitions (also described in there):

     Pick one of the following at "PORTS_TO_USE"
     Place 1 to use Port D8 - D13